-The example above shows a simple runbook that does not manage Azure services.
-The Azure cmdlets require authentication to Azure.
-You can follow the instructions at Azure Automation: Authenticating to Azure using Azure Active Directory in order to configure your Azure subscription for management through Azure Automation.
+- This tutorial uses a simple runbook that does not manage Azure services.
+Most runbooks will use Azure cmdlets that require authentication to your Azure subscription.
+You must follow the instructions at Configuring Azure for Management by Runbooks in order to configure your Azure subscription to work with these runbooks.

 - Refer to the Resources listed above for information on obtaining existing runbooks and creating your own runbooks to use in Azure Automation.

 - Subscribe to the Azure Automation Blog to stay up to date with the latest information on Azure Automation.